 Adding a trailer to a commercial vehicle may change its operating class (Gross Trailer Weight) and as such may require a different driving licence.
-This also may impact on drivers' hours rules and Working Time Directives (W.T.D.).
+This also may impact on drivers' hours rules under the Working Time Directive (WTD).

-Prior to 1997 the entitlement to tow a trailer was automatically added to the driving licence.
+Prior to 1997, the entitlement to tow a trailer was automatically added to the driving licence.
 Since 1997 this entitlement has been removed and drivers may only be allowed to tow up to 750kg, therefore the fitment and use of towing equipment on any vehicle is subject to restrictions.
+Note that vehicle and trailer combined weight could place the combination into a weight category that is governed by Operator licencing regulations.

-- ✓ DO Obtain appropriate permission before any towing equipment is fitted to a company vehicle - ✓ DO Check the categories on your licence to check that you are entitled to tow - ✓ DO Obtained permission to towing trailers on company business - ✓ DO Obtain recovery from an authorised recovery agent if in the event of any company vehicle breaking down on the highway. - X DON'T Use any other vehicle with or without a tow bar to recovery any company vehicle in the highway.
+- DO Obtain appropriate permission before any towing equipment is fitted to a company vehicle - ✓ DO Check the categories on your licence to check that you are entitled to tow - DO- Obtained permission to tow trailers on company business - ✓ DO Obtain recovery from an authorised recovery agent if in the event of any company vehicle breaking down on the highway - X DON'T Use any other vehicle with or without a tow bar to recover any company vehicle on the highway.

-72 MPA Company Car & Van Handbook Drivers' Responsibility
+MPA Company Car & Van Handbook